sabari2018/PDL_2020-2021_GR5/DESIGN.md

 | Table |  | The "content" attribute of this class represents the contents of an array.
 This map contains a key (the line’s number) and a value (an array of String containing the text of each cell) |
 | Converter |  | Convert the Table obtained by the Parser into  a CSV file |

-In this proposal, we will try to remove the inefficient inheritances mentioned above.
+In this proposal, we will try to remove the inefficient inheritance mentioned above and also give a more specific role to each class.
+We will try to respect the coding conventions.

 This proposal is likely to be changed during development.